info340a-su20/problem-set-07-zzhiye/problem-b/README.md

     (Each tweet starts with a `-`, then the tweet text in `""` quotes, then a human-readable date and time in parentheses `()`).

-    - You can convert the millisecond timestamp _back_ into a human-readable data by constructing a `new Date()` object (passing the timestamp as a parameter to the constructor), and then calling the `toLocalString("en-US")` method on it.
+    - You can convert the millisecond timestamp _back_ into a human-readable data by constructing a `new Date()` object (passing the timestamp as a parameter to the constructor), and then calling the `toLocaleString("en-US")` method on it.

     - If the array of tweets is empty, the method should instead log `"No tweets found"`.